Please ensure that you read the guidance below before applying for a course.

 Some people will already have previous language certifications that we can judge your current level on.
 If not, the course description gives a good indication of the expected level, or you may want to have a look at the suggested course book (‘set text’ in the course description) to see if you have already covered the topics in previous language learning.

-If you are still unsure, we can usually arrange for you to discuss your level with one of our Language Tutors.
-The Common European Framework for Languages can give some guidance on what level you are currently at.
-In the case of German we have an online assessment, more information about which you can get from the LEAP Office.
+If you are still unsure, The Common European Framework for Languages can give some guidance on what level you are currently at.

 See course dates for term dates.